About the SPORE

 The broad, long-term objectives and aims of our brain cancer SPORE are as follows:

-These translational research projects will be supported by shared resource cores: the Administrative Core, the Biospecimen and Pathology Core, the Neuroimaging Core, and the Biostatistics, Bioinformatics & Data Management Core.
+These translational research projects will be supported by shared resource cores: the Administrative Core, the Biospecimen and Pathology Core, the Neuroimaging Core, and the Biostatistics and Bioinformatics Core.
 Please see the “Shared Resource Cores” section of this website to learn more.

 This SPORE program will also support Developmental Research and Career Enhancement Programs in order to foster new approaches for assessing and treating brain cancer.
 Please see the “Seed Grants” portion of the Research Projects section of this website to learn more.